compromise-evident/Authorship/README.md

 ### The right way

+Again, you published a list of encrypted items then became a target for exposing war crimes.
-When I ask for proof of life, instead of releasing one key, make a new list of encrypted items then selectively release half the keys to that original list, all at once.
+Now, when I ask for proof of life, instead of releasing one key, make a NEW list of encrypted items, then selectively release half the keys to that original list, all at once.
 Now, as I look at your original list of encrypted items, I cross out any that I can decrypt.
 When I take a step back,